 Records of the Gulf Development Company of Arizona include agreements between the company and W.B.
-Chisolm (a Charleston, S.C. businessman) and others concerning oil and mineral rights to land in Brazoria County (Texas); a plat (oversized) of "north east quarter of Austin mound labor, Bryan Heights, Brazoria County, Texas"; correspondence of William A. Hall (New York, N.Y.), Henry A.M.
+Chisolm (a Charleston, S.C. businessman) and others concerning oil and mineral rights to land in Brazoria County (Texas); a plat (See oversize box for Collections 152 and 153) of "north east quarter of Austin mound labor, Bryan Heights, Brazoria County, Texas"; correspondence of William A. Hall (New York, N.Y.), Henry A.M.
 Smith (Charleston, S.C.), and F.R.
 Pendleton (Houston, Texas).